By Michael Lanza

 See my story “Big Hearts, Big Day: A 17-Mile Hike With Teens in the Presidential Range,” and all of my stories about New Hampshire’s Presidential Range and White Mountains.

-Sue Lake, Glacier National Park
+Ouzel Lake, Rocky Mountain National Park

 Mirror Lake, Eagle Cap Wilderness